-System calls can be grouped roughly into six major categories: process control, file manipulation, device manipulation, information maintenance, communications, and protection and causes an error trap, a dump of memory is sometimes taken and an error message generated.
+System calls can be grouped roughly into six major categories: process control, file manipulation, device manipulation, information maintenance, communications, and protection A running program needs to be able to halt its execution either normally (end()) or abnormally (abort()).
+If a system call is made to terminate the currently running program abnormally, or if the program runs into a problem and causes an error trap, a dump of memory is sometimes taken and an error message generated.
 The dump is written to disk and may be examined by a debugger-a system program designed to aid the programmer in finding and correcting errors, or bugs-to determine the cause of the problem